openmobilityfoundation/mobility-data-specification/policy/README.md

 ## REST Endpoints

+See the general [REST Endpoints](../general-information.md#rest-endpoints) documentation and specific endpoints below for information on their data structure and schema, and the [`mds-openapi`](https://github.com/openmobilityfoundation/mds-openapi) repository for full details and interactive documentation.

-Among other use-cases, configuring a REST API allows an Agency to:
+Among other use-cases, configuring a REST API allows an agency to:

 1. Dynamically adjust caps
-2. Set Provider specific policies
+2. Set Provider/Agency specific policies
-3. Adjust other attributes in close to real-time
+3. Adjust policies and other attributes in near real-time
 4. Enumerate when policies are set to change
+5. Announce geofencing speed and travel limits

 Responses must set the `Content-Type` header, as specified in the [versioning][versioning] section.